apache/libcloud/docs/compute/drivers/gce.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 To use GCE's internal metadata service to authenticate, simply specify
 your Project ID and let the driver handle the rest.
-See the `Examples`_
+See the
-below for a sample.
+`5.
+Using GCE Internal Authorization`_ example bellow.

 Accessing Google Cloud services from your Libcloud nodes
 --------------------------------------------------------